 portable and open.

-#12 Updated by Nick Read about 11 years ago
+#12 Updated by Nick Read over 11 years ago

 I too vote for Wiki integration.